uber-archive/pyflame/README.md

 ## Installing

-Pick your poison.
-Build from source or if available install a prebuilt release.
+You can build Pyflame from source, or install a pre-built release for your distro.

 ### Building from source